Edinburgh with Kids: Castles, Harry Potter, and the Wildest City in Scotland

 Edinburgh Castle dominates the city skyline and is the obvious starting point for any family visit.
 Perched on Castle Rock - a 340-million-year-old volcanic plug - it has been a fortress, a royal residence, a prison, and a military garrison over its centuries of history.
 Kids are captivated by the Great Hall with its medieval weapons display, the Crown Jewels of Scotland, the one o'clock gun (fired every day except Sunday - stand back, it's loud), and the dungeons where prisoners of war carved graffiti into the doors.

 From the castle, walk down the Royal Mile - the ancient road that connects the castle at the top to the Palace of Holyroodhouse at the bottom.
 It's lined with historic buildings, shops, pubs, and restaurants, and the atmospheric closes branching off to either side are fascinating to explore.
-The Real Mary King's Close is an underground tour of 17th-century streets preserved beneath the modern city - spooky, historical, and excellent for kids roughly 8 and older.
+The Real Mary King's Close is an underground tour of 17th-century streets preserved beneath the modern city.
+Spooky, historical, and excellent for kids roughly 8 and older.
+(Lila was 7 when we tried it.
+She made it three rooms before deciding she was done.
+Take that as data.)

 Harry Potter's Edinburgh

 J.K.
 Rowling wrote much of the early Harry Potter books in Edinburgh cafes, and the city's influence on the wizarding world is unmistakable.
-The Elephant House cafe on George IV Bridge claims to be the "birthplace of Harry Potter" - you can see Edinburgh Castle and the Greyfriars Kirkyard from its back windows, and the atmospheric graveyard next door contains tombstones with names like Tom Riddle, McGonagall, and Moody.
+The Elephant House cafe on George IV Bridge famously claimed to be the "birthplace of Harry Potter" - though after a 2021 fire it has been undergoing rebuilding, so check status before you walk over.
+From its back windows you used to see Edinburgh Castle and Greyfriars Kirkyard, the atmospheric graveyard next door that contains tombstones with names like Tom Riddle, McGonagall, and Moody.
 A self-guided walking tour of these locations is free and fascinating for Potter fans.

 For the full experience, several companies offer guided Harry Potter walking tours that are perfect for families.
 The Potter Trail offers a free tour (tip-based) that's entertaining and informative.
-Our kids were completely entranced, and even my husband, who has never read the books, was impressed by how many connections exist between Edinburgh and the wizarding world.
+Lila was completely entranced.
+I read the books to her on the train up from London and she was prepared to spot every reference.

 Outdoor Adventures in the City